Bit-Quill/opensearch-project-sql/docs/user/ppl/functions/datetime.rst

 Returns a time value calculated from the hour, minute, and second arguments.
 Returns `NULL` if any of its arguments are `NULL`.
 The second argument can have a fractional part, rest arguments are rounded to an integer.

+Limitations:
+- 24-hour clock is used, available time range is [00:00:00.0 - 23:59:59.(9)];
+- Up to 9 digits of second fraction part is taken (nanosecond precision).

 Specifications:

 1. MAKETIME(DOUBLE, DOUBLE, DOUBLE) -> TIME